mgilliland23/clicky/README.md

 # Clicky

 This is a simple game that uses the react framework.
+It demonstrates the use of props and states.

 ### How to Play